Melanoma Facts

 Melanoma: The most dangerous form of skin cancer (that is highly curable when detected in its earliest stages & treated).
-Of the 1 million new cases of skin cancer that will be diagnosed this year in the US, approximately 88,000 will be melanoma.
+An estimated 97,610 new cases of invasive melanoma will be diagnosed in the US, affecting 58,120 men and 39,490 women.
+It’s approximated 7,900 people will die from melanoma in 2023, comprised of 5,420 men and 2,570 women.
 It can occur on any skin surface!
 It begins in the type of skin cell called a melanocyte.
-As part of the tanning process, these skin cells produce large amounts of skin pigment or melanin, to help protect the skin from burning.
+As part of the tanning process, these skin cells produce large amounts of skin pigment, or melanin, to help protect the skin from burning.
 The main cause of melanoma appears to be related to excessive UV (ultra-violet) radiation exposure.

 Who Is at Risk?